micahchoo/staging-nw/Portfolio/research/_posts/2019-01-01-Making-The-Invisible-Visible-Around-An-RO-Plant.md

 ---
-layout: note
+layout: post
-source:
-compiler:
-category:
-title: Making The Invisible Visible Around An RO Plant
+title: 'Making The Invisible Visible Around An RO Plant'
-tags: portfolio/Research, portfolio/Critical-Design Code
-toc: false
-season: spring
+caption: The project aimed initially to investigate how reliance on RO plants could be reduced at a state level.
+description: >
+ The team, with feedback from partners, decided to create a prototype that could highlight the potential adverse effects of extensive RO plant usage.
+date: '01-02-19
+'
+image:
+  path: /assets/img/projects/ROplant.jpg
+sitemap: true
 ---

 # Making The Invisible Visible Around An RO Plant